elgw/sfft3/README.md

 </details>

+# Final words

-- Possibly the fastest fourier transform in the west (FFTW3) can be even faster using a larger workspace/and/or including another sniplet.
+- Can the fastest fourier transform in the west (FFTW) can be even faster using a larger workspace/and/or including another sniplet?
 For in-place transforms there is no flag for that.
 For out-of-place transforms there is the option `FFTW_DESTROY_INPUT` which I've not tested.

-- The code here was tested on a single CPU and hence buffer sizes etc are all right for that machine, but will probably be bad choices for other systems.

 - For the smallest problem, 64x64x64, SFFT3 is actually faster when using only one thread.
 A reasonable library should figure out :)

-- Already here, with only a few parameters in the algorithms it is clear that self-tuning would be useful -- and smarter.
+- Already here, with only a few parameters in the algorithms it is clear that self-tuning could be of use.